QL2024/CELTYC/vignettes/CELTYC.Rmd

 As we can see from the figure above, most DMCTs occur in lymphocytes (Lym), hepatocytes (Hep) and endothelial cells (EC).
 Therefore, we focus on DMCTs altered in these 3 cell types in the next procedures.

-## Performing cell-type specific clustering
+## Performing cell-type specific clustering with "consensus" method
-Now that we have identified cell-type specific methylation CpG sites associated with cancer status, we can perform cell-type specific clustering on DNAm data over different sets of DMCTs for cancer-status samples, after we regress out estimated CTF.
-Here we can use the prepared DNAm matrix over a subset of CPG probes `LIHC_data$DNAm` and the cell-type fraction matrix `LIHC_data$estF` with matched samples to `LIHC_data$DNAm` for further analysis.
+Now that we have identified cell-type specific methylation CpG sites associated with cancer status, we can perform cell-type specific clustering (CELTYC) on DNAm data over different sets of DMCTs for cancer-status samples.
+To do this, we will apply the  `GenResidualMat` function to regress out estimated CTFs from the input DNAm matrix and standardize the residual matrix, and `DoCELTYC` function to do consensus clustering directly on the standarized residual matrix over different specified DMCT sets,  setting the "method" parameter to be "consensus".
+Here we can use the prepared DNAm matrix over a subset of CpG probes `LIHC_data$DNAm` for LIHC cancer samples and the cell-type fraction matrix `LIHC_data$estF` with matched samples to `LIHC_data$DNAm` for further analysis.
 We now try to do clustering restricting to 3 sets of DMCTs (stored in a list object `LIHC_data$selDMCT`): DMCTs exclusively altered with disease status in lymphocytes, hepatocytes and endothelial cells respectively.

 ```{r chunk5,echo=T}
 res.m <- GenResidualMat(LIHC_data$DNAm,estCTF.m = LIHC_data$estF,standardize = T,ncores = 40) # regress out CTFs from DNAm matrix and get standardized residual matrix